EGI-Federation/documentation/content/en/users/tutorials/accessing-vm-with-ssh/_index.md

 to cloud virtual machine images is usually **disabled** for security reasons and it is **strongly suggested not to be used**. {{% /alert %}}

-To enable SSH password authentication, the destination virtual machine needs to have changed `PasswordAuthentication no` to `PasswordAuthentication yes` in the `/etc/ssh/sshd_config` file.
+In case you have **no other option**, and are conscious of the risks, in order to enable SSH password authentication, the destination virtual machine needs to have `/etc/ssh/sshd_config` configuration changed from `PasswordAuthentication no` to `PasswordAuthentication yes`.

 If really needed, a custom image with `PasswordAuthentication` enabled can be used or that can be injected when the virtual machine is deployed.